-We have cross country jumps at all of our existing BE level heights -80cm, 90cm, 1m, 1.05 and 1.10 - as well as a new set of smaller fences at 40/50/60cm and we are continually adding to these.
+We have cross country jumps at all of our existing BE level heights -80cm, 90cm, 1m, 1.05 and 1.10 - as well as a new set of smaller fences at 40/50/60cm, and a course at 70, and we are continually adding to these.
 So there truly is something for everyone at CXC, from those starting young horses through to riders wanting a fun day out, those practising for hunter trials or horse trials up to professionals preparing for international competitions.

 We will be adding to the course over the year and we will move fences around to give fresh challenges.

 As ever, we are happy to move fences around if there is something specific that you want to practice.
 Contact Tanya on 07541032398 to discuss your requirements.

 Comphurst Cross Country Course

 The cross country is set within 140 acres of our 300 acre farm in the picturesque Sussex countryside.
 Fences vary from .30m to 1.20m and the variety of jumps includes everything commonly found on BE courses.

 The training ground was initially designed by Scott Brickell, Olympic 2012 course builder and British Eventing Platinum Course Designer.
 Scott is also responsible for designing local BE XC courses for events such as Brightling, Chilham and Eridge Park and he also builds Burghley.